 Write analytically and interpretively in French, and with knowledge of research protocols and general familiarity with French literary history.

 Cultivate awareness of important political and cultural issues in countries where French is spoken.

 French Theme Houses and the Michel Rocchi International District

 The department supports the learning concept of a living-learning residential atmosphere and encourages students to participate in a living-language program.
 Students have the opportunity to live in university-owned houses on campus and communicate in French in a small group environment.
-The International District located in Commencement Hall offers cultural programs and activities to students with varied international experiences and backgrounds.
+The International District located in Thomas Hall offers cultural programs and activities to students with varied international experiences and backgrounds.
 Applications for the Michel Rocchi International District, and for language-based theme houses are available from the Office of Residence Life and on the department home page.